Peque/oci-python-devel/README.md

 ===================

 A Docker image for Python development based on Fedora.
-Not the slimmest image, but very convenient when working with Python, CI, Tox and Pipenv.
+Not the slimmest image, but very convenient when working with Python, CI, Tox, Conda, Poetry and Pipenv.

 You can pull the image from Docker Hub: